double2win/docs/DDC.md

 # DDC

-Double Down Club (DDC) is a non-fungible token (NFT/ERC721) that is designed like a club membership to allow only DDC holders or their delegated wallets to supply capital into Double and enjoy the amazing value offered by Double to capital providers - double the ROI while at the same time significantly reduce the risk of impermanent loss!
+**Double Down Club (DDC)** is a non-fungible token (NFT/ERC721) that is designed like a **club membership** to allow only DDC holders or their delegated wallets to supply capital into Double and enjoy the amazing value offered by Double to capital providers - double the ROI while at the same time significantly reduce the risk of impermanent loss!
 DDC is a per chain based token and a new DDC token will be launched on every chain where Double is launched.

-More information on Utility, allocation, distribution and growth can be found here.
+More information on Utility, allocation, distribution and growth can be found [here](https://double2win.medium.com/)

 ## Capital Supply Allowance